ydeleon6/coinbase-tax-collector/documentation/installation.md

 ### 1. Install all dependencies.

-Type this command in the terminal:
+Copy and paste this command in the terminal:

 ```sh
 $ > python3 -m pip install -r requirements.txt